biswajitkoley/Data-Compression-classification-and-visualization-using-Principle-component-analysis-PCA-/README.md

 # Data-Compression-classification-and-visualization-using-Principle-component-analysis-PCA-
 Mapping of high dimensional data to a lower dimensional space.Here, I will perform K Means clustering on a data set.
-To visualize the clusters, we will use principle component analysis (PCA) to reduce the number of features in the dataset.
+To visualize the clusters, I will use principle component analysis (PCA) to reduce the number of features in the dataset.